MarriageSolution.in: Reliable Legal Partner

 Section 83 BNS Overview – 10 Key Points

-The offence is non-cognizable, meaning the police cannot arrest the accused without a warrant.
+The offence is classified as non-cognizable, meaning the police cannot arrest the accused without a warrant from the court.
+This provides a safeguard to ensure judicial oversight before any arrest is made.

 BNS 83 Punishment